Robert-Lark/Robert-Lark/README.md

 <h1 align="center">Welcome to Rob Larks Github Profile</h1>

-  <h6 align="center">While new to web development, in the last year I've found a growing passion for it.
+  <h6 align="center">While new to web development, in the last couple of years I've found a growing passion for it.
 I particularly enjoy working in <strong>React</strong> & <strong>NodeJs</strong>, building and maintaining dynamic online environments.
     <br>
     <br>
     Currently looking for a great team to join.
 You can check out my portfolio and projects <a href="https://roblark.com/">here</a>